 PLANNING TIP: Take advantage of a charitable break for IRA owner’s that’s now perinate in the law.
 Individual’s 70 ½ and older can transfer as much as $100,00 annually from their IRAs directly to a qualifying charity.
 If married, you and your spouse can give up to $100,000 each from your separate IRAs.
 The benefits here are: 1) This distribution also qualifies toward your RMD requirements, 2) This distribution in not taxable to you, 3) This amount of IRA is forever removed from future income and estate tax, and 4) The charity of your choice benefits from your generosity.
-This planning is a WIN, WIN, WIN, when used properly, remember the distribution must go from the IRA directly to the charity, you cannot receive the funds and then write a check to the charity for this to work.
+This planning is a WIN, WIN, WIN, WIN, when used properly, remember the distribution must go from the IRA directly to the charity, you cannot receive the funds and then write a check to the charity for this to work.
 All IRA account custodians will have the necessary forms.
 NOTE: This provision is just for IRAs, therefore, if you have 401Ks, 403Bs, 457 plans, pension, profiting sharing or qualified plans you must transfer the funds to an IRA rollover account first then directly transfer to the charity.
-This has not been changed by the SECURE ACT.

 Higher-Income Earners remember the top marginal tax bracket is now 37%, however, the Tax Cuts and Jobs Act (TCJA) did not eliminate the surtax of 3.8% on certain unearned income.
 The surtax is the lesser of: 1) net investment income (NII), or 2) the excess of modified adjusted gross income (MAGI) over a threshold amount ($250,000 for joint filers or surviving spouses, $125,000 for married filing separate, and $200,000 in any other case).
 The IRS does not index these ACA thresholds for inflation.
 NII included capital gains and Section 475 ordinary income.

 PLANNING TIP: Long-term Capital Gains are most likely the issue to get the surtax.
-Taxpayers that normally have adjusted gross income under $250,000 do not experience the surtax until they have a large long-term capital gain tax.
+Many taxpayers that normally have adjusted gross income under $250,000 do not experience the surtax until they have a large long-term capital gain tax.
 One way to either reduce or eliminate the surtax is to consider an installment sale.
 Example: You sell a piece of real estate for $110,000 with a basis of $10,000, therefore, you have a gain of $100,000, you could spread the gain over two years by receiving half this year and half next year, this is especially good towards the end of the year.
-Now let’s further assume your adjusted gross income is $200,000, by spreading the $100,000 gain over two years you would not experience the surtax of 3.8% at all.
+Now let’s further assume your adjusted gross income is $200,000.
+By spreading the $100,000 gain over two years you would not experience the surtax of 3.8% at all.

-Estimated Tax And RMDs Individuals who must pay estimated tax and need to take RMD’s from retirement accounts or IRA distributions can elect to have up to 100% of the distribution go to income tax withholding, this possibility eliminates the need to pay estimated tax installments using Form 1040-ES.
+Estimated Tax And RMDs Individuals who must pay estimated tax and need to take RMD’s from retirement accounts or IRA distributions can elect to have up to 100% of the distribution go to income tax withholding.
+This possibility eliminates the need to pay estimated tax installments using Form 1040-ES.
 This is especially effective is you take the distribution near year end as the IRS considers the withholding as if it had been timely withheld throughout the year.

 PLANNING TIP: Zero-percentage-rate gains and dividends produce increased adjusted gross income (modified adjusted gross income) which can cause more of your social security to be subject to income tax.

 ROTH IRA Conversion: Convert a traditional IRA into a ROTH IRA before year-end to accelerate income.
-The conversion income is taxable in 2019, but the 10% excise tax on early withdrawals before age 59 ½ is avoided providing, you pay the conversion taxes from outside the ROTH plan.
+The conversion income is taxable in 2021, but the 10% excise tax on early withdrawals before age 59 ½ is avoided provided, you pay the conversion taxes from outside the ROTH plan.
 One concern is that TCJA repealed the recharacterization option; you can no longer reverse it if the plan assets decline after conversion.
 There isn’t an income limit for making ROTH IRA conversions.